HL7/US-Core/input/intro-notes/StructureDefinition-pediatric-bmi-for-age-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the this profile:
+The following are example usage scenarios for this profile:

 - Query for BMI observations belonging to a pediatric patient
 - [Record or update]  BMI observations belonging to a pediatric patient